nanoscopic/tripe/README.md

 If you've accomplished something, then fucking tell us about what you did with details.
 If you aren't going to tell us anything, and are just going to post some bullshit picture of a "work achievement", then you are just obnoxious.

+A variant of this are posts that say something along the lines of "Meet Dingleberry Dumbass he's an awesome employee who makes us money!
+Here is his picture we forced him to let us take."
+Uh... great.
+You have employees doing their jobs.
+Good for you.

 ## I did X with AI

 AI is extremely popular right now, and many people have not yet experienced what is possible using AI systems.